 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Optimise quality of care Provide data on the scale up iCCM implementation country wide Q1 2017 The country plans to scale up iCCM with the training of 2,000 CHWs countrywide, however, there is a need to mobilise 2.9 million Euros in order to implement this.
-The country is hoping that the launch of the End Malaria Fund will contribute to filling some of the identified gaps including for iCCM Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 The country has noted some reductions in access to health facilities during the COVID-19 pandemic.
-Gabon distributed over 80,000 LLINs to pregnant women and children under 1.
-Resource mobilisation is ongoing to fill gaps in malaria programming with the launch of the Gabon End Malaria Council under development.
-The country reports that there are adequate supplies of ACTs and RDTs
+The country is hoping that the launch of the End Malaria Fund will contribute to filling some of the identified gaps including for iCCM Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 Malaria activities were implemented as planned in the annual plan.
+The country has procured Rapid Diagnostic Tests and drugs for case management.
+ITN are under distribution to Pregnant Women and children through routine health services